 Central or String Inverters are old-fashioned technology.
 With this type of set up, all the solar panels are wired in series (or strings).
 All the power the system makes feeds from the panels, over your roof as high voltage DC current, and down through one inverter to be flipped to AC current and then into your main electrical panel.
 The inverter is usually a pretty big box (about 1′ x 2′) and is mounted on your garage wall – hopefully in the shade as they tend to fail in high heat conditions.
 If you have a lot of panels, you’ll likely get stuck with two or more of these clunky boxes on your wall because each inverter can only handle so much wattage.
 Once it hits the string size limit, you have to add another inverter.

 Central inverters are the weakest link in your system.
-Because all the panels are connected together in strings, that means if the inverter has a problem, the whole system stops working.
-(Just like those old-fashioned Christmas lights when one bulb burnt out.)
-It also means that if one panel is in the shade from a roof vent, a tree or a bird mess, the entire string’s power output is reduced to whatever that lowest performing panel is doing.
+Because all the panels are connected together in strings, that means if the inverter has a problem or there is shade ANYWHERE on the system, the whole system stops working or performance of the whole string drops to whatever the least performing panel is putting out.
+It’s just like those old-fashioned Christmas lights when one bulb burnt out.
+Each solar string acts like a unit.
+What happens to one panel on the string, happens to ALL of the panels on the string.
 Some companies will install a power optimizer on each module to overcome this performance loss and help the system compensate for shade, but that can’t overcome the single point of failure in the system.
 These kind of systems are much more complex to design, are subject to a lot of limitations with string sizing and far more prone to failure as these type of inverters only have a 12-15 year lifespan on average and a pretty high failure rate.
+When they do fail, they can take 6 hours and two people to replace as well as costing $1,500 to $4,000.
 They also produce less power over the life of the system due to the line loss from the longer trip over the roof as DC current.

 With a central inverter system, one shaded or dirty panel can impact the performance of your entire system.
 When you use advanced microinverters, each panel performs independently.